WELCOME TO

 VISIT GARDENVISIT CASTLE

-Tullynally Castle, Gardens and Tearoom are now closed until April 2024.
+Tullynally Castle, Gardens and Tearoom are now closed until 29 March 2025.
 Please sign up to our newsletter to keep updated.

 Opening Hours